-Apper ndix I: Financial Accountability I-3: Payment (4 of 7) Payments to State or Local Government Providers.
-Specify whether State or local government providers receive payment for the provision of waiver services.
-No. State or local government providers do not receive payment for waiver services.
-Do not complete Item I-3-e.
-Yes.
+- d.
+Payments to State or Local Government Providers.
+Specify whether State or local government providers receive payment for the provision of waiver services. - No. State or local government providers do not receive payment for waiver services.
+Do not complete Item I-3-e. - Yes.
 State or local government providers receive payment for waiver services.
 Complete Item I-3-e.

-Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish: Some County Entities are reimbursed as waiver service providers, as well as Division of DD Regional Offices and habilitation centers.
+Specify the types of State or local government providers that receive payment for waiver services and the services that the State or local government providers furnish:

+Some County Entities are reimbursed as waiver service providers, as well as Division of DD Regional Offices and habilitation centers.
 Out of Home Respite services may be provided as a direct service by a County Entity, or a habilitation center.
 County Entities and Regional Offices may also provide the following services as a direct service: residential habilitation, ISL, day habilitation, in-home respite, personal assistant, support broker, community professional, supported employment, prevocational services, job discovery, crisis intervention, counseling, behavior analysis services, speech therapy, occupational therapy, physical therapy, professional assessment and monitoring, , environmental accessibility adaptations, specialized medical equipment and supplies, assistive technology, agency with choice fiscal management service, or transportation.
 The County Entity or Regional Office must have staff qualified to provide the service and must have been chosen by the participant to provide the service.

 Both County Entities and Regional Offices are more likely to provide waiver services under the OHCDS option, sub-contracting for waiver services from otherwise qualified providers that have chosen not to enroll as a MO HealthNet (Medicaid) provider.

-Apper ndix I: Financial Accountability I-3: Payment (5 of 7) e.
-A Amount of Payment to State or Local Government Providers. a Specify whether any State or local government provider receives payments (including regular and any supplemental payments) that in the ggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the State recoups the excess and returns he Federal share of the excess to CMS on the quarterly expenditure report.
-Select one : • The amount paid to State or local government providers is the same as the amount paid to private providers of the same service.
-The amount paid to State or local government providers differs from the amount paid to private providers of the same
+e.
+Amount of Payment to State or Local Government Providers.

+Specify whether any State or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed its reasonable costs of providing waiver services and, if so, whether and how the State recoups the excess and returns the Federal share of the excess to CMS on the quarterly expenditure report.
+Select one:

-- service.
+- The amount paid to State or local government providers is the same as the amount paid to private providers of the same service. - The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
 No public provider receives payments that in the aggregate exceed its reasonable costs of providing waiver services. - The amount paid to State or local government providers differs from the amount paid to private providers of the same service.
 When a State or local government provider receives payments (including regular and any supplemental payments) that in the aggregate exceed the cost of waiver services, the State recoups the excess and returns the federal share of the excess to CMS on the quarterly expenditure report.